 After the success of Far Cry 3, many hoped that Ubisoft would recreate the magic in a sequel.
 For the most part, I do believe they achieved that with Far Cry 4.

-In this instalment, you play as Ajay (James A. Woods), a son returning home to Kyrat (a fictional Himalayan country) to spread his mother’s ashes.
-However, the country’s crazy dictator, Pagan Min (Troy Baker), makes things difficult for him as Ajay gets caught in the middle of a revolution.
+In this instalment, you play Ajay (James A. Woods), a son returning home to Kyrat (a fictional Himalayan country) to spread his mother’s ashes.
+However, the country’s dictator, Pagan Min (Troy Baker), makes things difficult for him as Ajay gets caught in the middle of a revolution.

-While I think Pagan Min was a fantastic villain, maybe the 2nd best in the series, the rest of the story and the same Far Cry 3 gameplay slapped on a new exotic location is why this game is not higher on the list of best Far Cry games.
+While I think Pagan Min was a fantastic villain, maybe the 2nd best in the series, the rest of the story and the same Far Cry 3 gameplay slapped on a new foreign location is why this game is not higher on the list of best Far Cry games.
 Unfortunately, it was also filled with mediocre supporting characters and not much innovation.

 4. Far Cry 2

 While this is probably mostly led by nostalgia, I really love Far Cry 2 – mostly because of the first-person action.
 Also, you’ve got to admit those fire graphics were incredible for the time.